Railroad Throat Cancer

 - hypopharyngeal cancer.

-Laryngeal cancers are cancers which originate in your larynx (AKA your voice box).
+Laryngeal cancers develop in the layrnx, also know as the voice box.
 Subtypes of laryngeal cancer include:

 - glottic cancer, and